 4) Renewability (my patented term)

 This will depend on your individual needs.
 For some, paying $450 each year to renew Aspire will be a deal-breaker.
 The same goes for Ascend, too.
-Remember, unlike earlier versions of Surpass, the latter no longer comes with a free weekend night upon renewal.
 Sure, retaining Hilton Gold status and getting 10 Priority Passes in exchange for paying $95 fee seems like a decent value proposition.
 But once again, if you rarely fly or stay in Hilton hotels, it may not be the card for you.

 Frequent travelers who love Hilton and have no problem spending $250 yearly at Hilton resorts, should absolutely consider keeping Aspire in their wallet.
 You get a “free” weekend night just by renewing the card.
 Even if you don’t take advantage of airline credit, your net cost will be $200.
 For that amount you will get a weekend night valid at most properties, plus Diamond status.
 It’s a total no-brainer for those who live on the road.